-To this flotilla were attached most of the long-range boats, which operated in the south Atlantic and the Indian Ocean.
+This flotilla included most of the long-range Type IX boats, which operated in the south Atlantic and the Indian Ocean.
 During August 1944 most of the boats left the base for Flensburg.
 The flotilla's history ended in August 1944 when it was dissolved.
 The remaining men (some 220) under Fregkpt.
 Klaus Scholtz attempted to march overland back to Germany.
 They left Bordeaux on 26 August 1944 but were captured on 11 September by American forces in Beaujancie/Loire (France).
 Klaus Scholtz then spent the next 18 months in US captivity.

-After the war he served from 1953 to 1956 in the naval arm of Bundesgrenzschutz (Federal Frontier Guard), then transferred to the Bundesmarine.
-He was then commander of several naval bases, including Kiel, Cuxhaven and Wilhelmshaven.
-In 1966 he retired as Kapitän zur See.
+After the war he served from 1953 to 1956 in the naval arm of the Bundesgrenzschutz (Federal Frontier Guard), then transferred to the Bundesmarine (Federal German Navy).
+He commanded several naval bases, including Kiel, Cuxhaven and Wilhelmshaven.
+In 1966 he retired with the rank of Kapitän zur See.

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.